Selling a House ‘As Is’ in Austin

 Steps to sell directly to a cash buyer

-Now that we’ve covered the general process of selling a home “as is”, in Austin, let’s discuss the alternative of working with an investor.
-While the process varies from business to business, the steps to selling your home to a house-buying company typically go something like this:
+Now that we’ve covered the general process of listing a home “as is,” let’s discuss the alternative of working with an investor.
+While the process varies from business to business, the process of selling your home for cash typically goes something like this:

 Are you curious to know more about the Simple Sale experience?
 Hear it firsthand from one of our valued clients in the video below.